joelchrono12/joelchrono12.ml/_posts/2025-08-09-a-family-weekend-as-an-only-child.md

 ***

 Soon, it was late enough for lunch to be had, so we ordered some chicken burgers from KFC.
 While waiting for them, I was staring at the tables besides the wall, with three seats.
-However my mom sat at of the tables for four, it's probably something she didn't even think about---most tables are like that after all---but it did feel a little weird to have an empty chair by my side.
+However my mom sat at a table for four, it's probably something she didn't even think about---most tables are like that after all---but it did feel a little weird to have an empty chair by my side.

 After lunch we walked for a bit longer, visited a couple of shops and my mom got another couple of things.
 I didn't really feel like going anywhere.
 Usually, my sisters would be the ones who would ask me to go to X or Y place, but without them, my parents and I only checked a couple of different stores, didn't buy anything else, and called it a day.